 - ISAs or PEPs (personal equity plan)

 - UK government gilts and premium bonds

 - Betting, lottery or pool winnings

 You pay capital gains tax when the following applies:

 - Most personal possessions worth £6,000 or more, apart from your car

 - Your main home if you’ve let it out, or used part/all of your home exclusively for business

 - Shares that aren’t in an ISA or PEP

 These are known as chargeable assets.

-For more information and advice about Capital Gains on your accounts in Derby and the wider Midlands area, please contact us on 0115 824 0555 or email us via our Contact Us page.
+For more information and advice about Capital Gains on your accounts in Derby and the wider Midlands area, please contact us on 0115 824 0555 or email us via our contact form below.